Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Experimental Setups

 \subsection{Baselines}

-To evaluate \textsc{Theanine} in long-term conversation, besides naive settings using all past dialogues or memories, we include the following baselines. \textbf{Memory retrieval.} Following~\citet{xu-etal-2022-beyond} and~\citet{xu2022long}, this setting uses a retriever to retrieve memories with the current dialogue context to augment response generation. \textbf{+ Memory update.} We use LLMs to perform the memory updating mechanism developed by \citet{bae2022keep} to update the memory pool at the end of each session to enhance the above baselines. \textbf{RSum-LLM.} Proposed by~\citet{wang2023recursively}, it uses an LLM to (i) recursively summarize and update the memory pool at the end of each session, (ii) select top memories based on the current dialogue, and (iii) generate responses. \textbf{MemoChat.} Proposed by~\citet{lu2023memochat}, it uses LLMs' CoT reasoning ability to (i) conclude important memories from past conversations in a structured topic-summary-dialogue manner, (ii) select memories, and (ii) generate responses. \textbf{COMEDY.} Proposed by~\citet{chen2024compress}, rather than memory retrieval, it first summarizes session-level past summaries and then compresses all of them into short sentences of events, user portraits (behavior patterns, emotion, etc.) and user-bot relation, using them to augment response generation.
+To evaluate \textsc{Theanine}, in addition to naive baselines that utilize all past dialogues or memories, we incorporate the following settings: \textbf{Memory Retrieval.} Following~\citet{xu-etal-2022-beyond}, we use a retriever to retrieve memories relevant to the current dialogue context to augment RG. \textbf{Memory Update.} We utilize LLMs to implement a widely used updating algorithm proposed by \citet{bae2022keep} at the end of each dialogue session.
+This algorithm includes functionalities such as \texttt{Change}, \texttt{Replace}, \texttt{Delete}, \texttt{Append}, and more (see Appendix~\ref{app:prompts}). \textbf{RSum-LLM.} An LLM-only generative method that recursively summarizes and updates the memory pool, generating responses w/o a retrieval module~\citep{wang2023recursively}. \textbf{MemoChat.} Proposed by~\citet{lu2023memochat}, it leverages LLMs' CoT reasoning ability to (i) conclude important memories from past conversations in a structured topic-summary-dialogue manner, (ii) select memories, and (ii) generate responses. \textbf{COMEDY.} Proposed by~\citet{chen2024compress}, it uses LLMs to summarize session-level memories, compresses all of them into short events, user portraits (behavioral patterns, emotion, etc.) and user-bot relation.
+It then selects compressed memories to augment response generation.